 All the reports are available at the bottom of this page.

-- The rate of patients falling and breaking their hip continues to reduce.
-Since June 2013, there have been 110 fewer falls resulting in a broken hip, saving an estimated $5.2 million.
+- Since June 2013, there were 147 fewer falls resulting in a broken hip and an estimated $6.9 million saved.

-- Since August 2015, there has been a reduction in surgical site infections related to hip and knee replacements, from 1.2 percent of operations to 0.9 percent of operations, saving up to $2 million between August 2015 and June 2017.
+- Since August 2015, there has been a reduction in surgical site infection rates from 1.2 percent of operations to 0.9 percent of operations.
+This equates to 72 fewer infections between August 2015 and December 2017, saving up to $2.9 million.

-- Since 2010, there have been 695 fewer deaths of children aged between 28 days and 24 years.
-Much of this reduction has been driven by work around sudden unexpected death in infancy (SUDI), and fewer road traffic crashes involving young people.
+- Since 2010, there have been 896 fewer deaths of children and young people (aged between 28 days and 24 years).
+Much of this reduction has been driven by work around sudden unexpected death in infancy, and fewer road traffic crashes involving young people.